-This unit has a built-in simulator that lets you run it as if you were on the water.
+This unit has a built-in simulator that lets you use it as if you were on the water.
 All sonar features and functions are useable.
 To use the simulator:

-At left, Main Menu with Sonar Setup command selected.
-Center, submenu with Sonar Simulator command selected.
-At right, Sonar Simulator menu, with simulator turned off (check box is unchecked).
+Main Menu with Sonar Setup command selected (left).
+Submenu with Sonar Simulator command selected (center).
+Sonar Simulator menu (right), with simulator turned off (box is unchecked).

-With Simulate Position checked, the simulator will also automatically run the GPS simulator (if GPS data was recorded with the sonar log).
+With Simulate Position checked, the simulator will automatically run the GPS simulator, if GPS data was recorded with the sonar log.